 How do I Get Started?

-For a step-by-step guide to getting started with eLearning, have a look at our Starting Training page.
+For a step-by-step guide to getting started with eLearning, have a look at this guide.